 Are you ready to have an algorithm do your job?
 Ready or not, it’s happened.
-Late in 2017, Google moved all-new app install campaigns over to Google UAC (Universal App Campaigns).
+Late in 2017, Google moved all-new app install campaigns over to Google App Campaign (formerly Universal App Campaigns or UAC).
 About a month later, they turned off any Search, Display and YouTube app promo campaigns that had been running.
-If you wanted to do mobile app install campaigns on Google, you were going to do them via Google UAC.
+If you wanted to do mobile app install campaigns on Google, you were going to do them via Google App Campaign.
 And that meant you were going to let Google’s algorithm manage many of the functions in your campaigns.

 Facebook didn’t take long to follow suit.
 Their move happened in February 2018, when they rolled out what we call their “best practices” update.
 Facebook’s changes weren’t as forced as Google’s, but they were just as consequential.
 The shift has meant, basically, that we’ve handed over most of the control of some of our primary advertising tasks to the algorithms.
 This does mean we’re freed up to focus on things like creative and audience expansion.
 But we’ve also given up a lot of control.